how2kritin/neural-language-modelling/README.md

 # Tokenization

-Using NLTK with `punkt_tab` tokenizer to tokenize corpus into list of sentences, where each sentence is a list of tokens.
+Using regex to tokenize corpus into list of sentences, where each sentence is a list of tokens.
 Additionally, processing URLs, mentions, ages, hashtags and time data.

 ---